 Physician services are available in the Health Center, with the hours announced each semester.
-A Women's Health Clinic is held weekly.
+A Women's / Men's Health Clinic is held weekly.
+In addition to routine nursing care in the Health Center, a certified family nurse practitioner is available 6-8 hours per week.